Lathanao/Module-Meili-Search-for-Prestashop/README.md

 }
 ```
 The proxy path (here 'instantsearch'), need to match with what you set in BO.

 To check if it's runing well or not, in your browser, try :
 ```sh
 http(s)://your.shop.com/instantsearch/indexes
 ```

-For the path of the proxy uses in front end to request search result, please don't use 'search', it's already used by Prestashop for the search page.
+For the path of the proxy uses in front end to request search result, please don't use 'search', because it's already used by Prestashop for the search page URL.

 ### Install the module on Prestashop
 * Download the archive